Sore muscles sometimes make us doubt our ability to recover and maintain our training level:

 These movements occur when a muscle stretches while remaining contracted, as when running downhill, for example: the quadriceps actively slow down the movement, and the legs may take some time to recover.

-Muscle soreness during and after exercise: what are the differences?
+Muscle pain during and after exercise: what are the differences?

-During exercise: The burning sensation (in the forearms when climbing, for example) is mainly due to metabolic acidosis caused by the accumulation of H⁺ ions (from ATP breakdown), and not directly by lactate.
+During exercise: The burning sensation (in the forearms when climbing, for example) is mainly due to metabolic acidosis caused by the accumulation of H⁺ ions (resulting from the breakdown of ATP), and not directly by lactate.

-After exercise (muscle soreness): These appear 24 to 48 hours after intense exercise and are known as DOMS (Delayed Onset Muscle Soreness).
-They are due to muscular micro-lesions and the inflammatory response, and not to an accumulation of lactate (which is eliminated within a few hours of exercise).
+After exercise (muscle soreness): This occurs 24 to 48 hours after intense exercise and is known as DOMS (Delayed Onset Muscle Soreness).
+It is caused by micro-lesions in the muscles and an inflammatory response, and not by a build-up of lactate (which is eliminated within a few hours after exercise).

-In the event of persistent or unusual pain following physical activity, it is advisable to consult a health professional.
+In case of persistent or unusual pain following physical activity, it is advisable to consult a healthcare professional.

 - Formation of micro-tears during physical activity